fjp/fjp.github.io/_pages/math/linear_algebra/linear-algebra.md

 With linear algebra we can solve systems of equations with a list of unknown variables and a list of equations relating them.
 In linear algebra these variables get only scaled and added to each other but not modified by any other nonlinear function, for example squared, multiplied by each other, or the sine or cosine of that variables.

 <iframe width="936" height="527" src="https://www.youtube.com/embed/uQhTuRlWMxw?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+### Nonsquare Matrices as Transformations between Spaces

+<iframe width="1280" height="720" src="https://www.youtube.com/embed/v8VSDg_WQlA?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Dot Products and Cross Products